jackchen03/MLDS_2019_Spring/README.md

-# Machine Learning and Having it Deep and Structured, Spring 2019
+# Machine Learning and Having it Deep and Structured (MLDS)

 ## HW1: Basics of Deep Learning
 ## HW2: Recurrent Neural Network (RNN)